Groestlcoin/sparrow-grs/README.md

 ## Running

-If you prefer to run Sparrow directly from source, it can be launched from within the project directory with
+If you prefer to run Sparrow-GRS directly from source, it can be launched from within the project directory with

 `./sparrow`